-Top 10 Brooks and Dunn Songs
+10 Best Brooks & Dunn Songs

 Their sound spans nearly 20 years, so not only does that leave room for a lot of singles, it leaves the door wide open for a lot of '90s hairstyles, too.
-Together, Kix Brooks and Ronnie Dunn were truly the best of country music, so that's why we at Taste of Country decided to let them shine in a Top 10 Brooks and Dunn Songs list.
-Kick it old-school with us as we take you back with the best of Brooks and Dunn!
+Together, Kix Brooks and Ronnie Dunn were truly the best of country music, so that's why Taste of Country decided to let them shine in a Top 10 Brooks & Dunn Songs list.
+Kick it old-school with us as we take you back with the best of Brooks & Dunn!

-This Brooks and Dunn gem, the last single to drop from their 1993 'Hard Workin' Man' album, was the sixth No. 1 single for the pearl-snap pair.
-Though it charted for 20 in all, it sat atop the U.S. Billboard Hot Country Songs chart for just a week, but it forever etched itself into our hearts -- and mouths.
+This Brooks & Dunn gem, the last single to drop from their 1993 Hard Workin' Man album, was the sixth No. 1 single for the pearl-snap pair.
+Though it charted for 20 weeks in all, it sat atop the U.S. Billboard Hot Country Songs chart for just a week, but it forever etched itself into our hearts -- and mouths.
 Depressing as the lyrics may be, we just can't stop singing this catchy tune!
 "That ain't no way to gooooo…"

-'Play Something Country' is a shoe-in -- err, steel-toed boot-in, for a list of great country songs, and we know you can guess why.
+"Play Something Country" is a shoe-in -- err, steel-toed boot-in, for a list of great country songs, and we know you can guess why.
 Not only does the duo demand some honky tonk tunes in this one, they directly call out their country peers like Kenny Chesney and Patsy Cline.
 This 2005 stomper was the 20th and final No. 1 single for the star-studded duo, but dang if it wasn't a good way to go out.
 If anyone knows how to play something country, it's these guys!

 Lots of folks can relate to the idea of letting someone go before realizing how great they are, hence the popular saying, "You don't know what you've got until it's gone."
-Brooks and Dunn sing that same tune in 'She Used to Be Mine,' a sad, slow, lovesick song about a first love long-gone but not forgotten.
-'She Used to Be Mine' was another hit from the pair's 1993 'Hard Workin' Man' album, and yes, yet another No. 1.
+Brooks & Dunn sing that same tune in "She Used to Be Mine," a sad, slow, lovesick song about a first love long-gone but not forgotten.
+"She Used to Be Mine" was another hit from the pair's 1993 Hard Workin' Man album, and yes, yet another No. 1.

 It's true, you actually can't take the honky tonk out of the girl.
-This fun, singable top Brooks and Dunn song describes a woman who leaves her country roots behind for a ritzy Hollywood lifestyle, but when she returns back home for a wedding, they grab her tightly.
-No matter how expensive her clothes or how big-city she may seem, the girl still likes to be barefoot as the day she was born and is as honky tonky as as they come.
+This fun, singable top Brooks & Dunn song describes a woman who leaves her country roots behind for a ritzy Hollywood lifestyle, but when she returns back home for a wedding, they grab her tightly.
+No matter how expensive her clothes or how big-city she may seem, the girl still likes to be barefoot as the day she was born and is as honky tonky as they come.

-Sure, "how long gone are you gonna be" isn't perfect grammar, but 'How Long Gone' is absolutely a perfect country song.
-It's got all of the essentials: Emotion, fiddle, and of course, Brooks and Dunn!
-This one hails from the duo's fifth album, 'If You See Her,' and became a quick No. 1 when it hit in the late '90s.
+Sure, "how long gone are you gonna be" isn't perfect grammar, but "How Long Gone" is absolutely a perfect country song.
+It's got all of the essentials: Emotion, fiddle, and of course, Brooks & Dunn!
+This one hails from the duo's fifth album, If You See Her, and became a quick No. 1 when it hit in the late '90s.
 We don't know if the girl the guys were searching for ever made it back home, but we do know that once B&D dropped this one, we were here to stay.